FeaturesHow It WorksPricingBlogGuide

 What we ask: age, sex assigned at birth, ancestry (best estimate), height, and weight.

 Why it matters: allele frequencies vary across populations, so "rare variant" needs a denominator.
-A SNP that's rare in European-ancestry cohorts may be common in East Asian cohorts, and the clinical interpretation shifts accordingly.
-Sex affects PGx for several drug classes (warfarin dosing, hormonal medications).
-Body composition affects dosing math for some interactions.
+A SNP that's rare in European-ancestry cohorts may be common in East Asian cohorts, and the educational interpretation shifts accordingly.
+Body composition affects how some lifestyle-SNP findings should be read.

 What we ask: current health concerns or symptoms you'd want the report to address.